 On the third day, Mary Magdalene and Mary, the mother of James and Joseph,

 went to see the tomb.
-And there was another great earthquake, for
+There had been another great earthquake, for

-crucified.
-He is not here, for He has risen as He said.
+Jesus who was crucified.
+But He is not here, for He has risen as

-Come and see where He lay, and then go quickly and tell His disciples
+He said.
+Come and see where He lay, and then go quickly and tell

-that He has risen from the dead.
-He is going before you to Galilee
+His disciples that He has risen from the dead.
+He is going

 worshipped Him, before going to where the other disciples were gathered.

-Later, Jesus told the disciples to go out and make disciples (followers),
+Later, Jesus met with the disciples and told them to go out and make

 Children of God: